sinclairzx81/typebox/readme.md

 ## Benchmark

 This project maintains a set of benchmarks that measure Ajv, Value and TypeCompiler compilation and validation performance.
 These benchmarks can be run locally by cloning this repository and running `npm run benchmark`.
-The results below show for Ajv version 8.12.0.
+The results below show for Ajv version 8.12.0 running on Node 20.0.0.

 For additional comparative benchmarks, please refer to [typescript-runtime-type-benchmarks](https://moltar.github.io/typescript-runtime-type-benchmarks/).